 Use data for all its worth

-Who makes sense of all this data?
+We are surrounded by data.
+Who makes sense of all this data and extract valuable insights from it?
 More to the point, who knows how to decipher it for greater business success?
 The person with a degree in business analytics, a highly in-demand professional who can help organizations understand and manage the profit-making potential of this gold mine of information.

-The University of New Haven’s B.S. in Business Analytics will provide you with the training to be this indispensable individual.
-Through the program, you will gain organizational and technical competencies in data science, learning to interpret data-asset data asset analysis for business applications and acquiring the skills to guide organizational decision-making.
-We will train you in a wide range of data analytics methods, while also giving you specialization opportunities in sport management, marketing analytics, or operations/supply chain strategy.
+The B.S. in Business Analytics at the University of New Haven will provide you with the analytics skills to be this indispensable individual.
+Through the program, you will gain organizational and technical competencies in business intelligence & analytics, learn how to interpret data for business applications and acquire the proper skills to make data-driven business decisions.
+We will train you in a wide range of data analytics methods, while also giving you specialization opportunities in sport management, marketing analytics, or operations & supply chain management.

 Turn information overload to gold